alexporcayo903/Py_rates/README.md

 3)
 ## Notes

 All of the mazes in the files above are seeded except for "Graphing Points".
 These files will work with ot without a seed, we used a seed so the files will line up with the examples.
-If you have trouble installing pygame on linux Pygame this code can still function by giving the function points as shown in "Turtlesim Without Pygame".
+If you have trouble installing pygame on linux this code can still function by giving the function points as shown in "Turtlesim Without Pygame".